-To keep citizens better informed, the Mighty 6 provides the Lifeline UPDATE and Special Reports which supplements the quarterly Lifeline newsletter.
+To keep citizens better informed, the Mighty 6 provides the Lifeline UPDATE and Special Reports and News & Notes, which supplement the quarterly Lifeline newsletter.
 The UPDATE is published and posted on this website, and can be emailed to citizens who provide their email address to the Mighty 6 District Office.
 To do so, just go to the CONTACT US page and submit a message with your contact information.

 - January 12: Disrupting the Pipeline: Fulton County Programs Targeting Youth and Young Adults (Partial List)